 Causes of Back Pain You Need to Know About

-Millions of Americans suffer from ongoing back pain and many millions more live with frequent or reoccurring back pain.
+Millions of Americans suffer from ongoing back pain, and many millions more live with frequent or reoccurring back pain.
 It’s the leading cause of disability in people younger than 45, and many things can cause it.
 When it comes to taking care of your back and protecting yourself against back pain, it is important to understand the causes of back pain.
 This makes it easier to avoid them and minimize damage when they do occur.

 Spine-Related Problems That Lead to Back Pain

-Back pain usually hits because of something we have done and because something is off with the alignment of the vertebrae, nerves have been pinched, discs have been slipped, or other problems are present within the spine itself.
+Back pain usually hits because of something we have done and because something is off with the alignment of the vertebrae, nerves have been pinched, discs have slipped, or other problems are present within the spine itself.
 Common causes of back pain that have something to do with the spine include:

-Degenerative disc disease: The discs of your spine work as shock absorbers and help protect your vertebrae and the spinal cord from damage.
+The discs of your spine work as shock absorbers and help protect your vertebrae and the spinal cord from damage.
 With this condition, these spongey pads of soft tissue begin to deteriorate, shrink, compress, or tear.
-That causes the bones to rub together and results in pain, stiffness, licking of the spine, and other painful conditions that affect everything from walking to bending to sitting.
+That causes the bones to rub together and results in pain, stiffness, clicking of the spine, and other painful conditions that affect everything from walking to bending to sitting.
 This disease most often occurs in the senior years but it can occur in younger individuals if pre-existing conditions or injuries have damaged the spine.

 Accident and Injury Causes of Back Pain

-Sprains and strains: Injuries can easily occur to the various ligaments, muscles, and tendons that provide the spine with its strength and support.
+Injuries can easily occur to the various ligaments, muscles, and tendons that provide the spine with its strength and support.
 This often happens when you lift something and twist at the same time or as a result of a sporting or auto accident.
 Pain is almost always associated with this kind of injury.

 Back Pain Caused By Lifestyle Triggers